cdktf/cdktf-provider-cloudflare/docs/accessRule.csharp.md

 - *Type:* string

-The zone identifier to target for the resource.
+The Zone ID to use for this endpoint.
+Mutually exclusive with the Account ID.

-Must provide only one of `account_id`, `zone_id`. **Modifying this attribute will force creation of a new resource.**

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/access_rule#zone_id AccessRule#zone_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/access_rule#zone_id AccessRule#zone_id}

 ---